dotnet/sdk/documentation/TemplateEngine/Testing-your-templates.md

 * Find a running process
 * Kill a running process

 Setting up tests for a template is accomplished by creating a .json file which configures the tests to be performed.
-The file should be located in this repo in the appropriate subdirectory under the path:
+The file should be located in the appropriate subdirectory under the path:
 `tools/ProjectTestRunner/TestCases/3rdParty/`

-If interested in contributing tests for your templates, please make a pull request with your test file(s) in the above location.

 The format for the file is as follows:
 ```